hashgraph/hedera-mirror-node/docs/design/nft.md

 ### Token Supply distribution

-- Update `/api/v1/tokens/{id}/balances` response to return an error code 404 for `NON_FUNGIBLE` tokens that indicates users should go to `/api/v1/tokens/{id}/nfts`.
+- Update `/api/v1/tokens/{id}/balances` response to return an error code 409 for `NON_FUNGIBLE` tokens that indicates users should go to `/api/v1/tokens/{id}/nfts`.

 #### List NFTs

 - GET `/api/v1/tokens/{id}/nfts` will list basic information of all NFTs for a given token.
-  - NFTs should only display if the token has not been deleted (e.g. `token.deleted` is false) Otherwise, display empty list
+  - NFTs should only display if the token has not been deleted (e.g. `token.deleted` is false) Otherwise, display empty list.
-  - This endpoint should return a 404 if the token is not of type `NON-FUNGIBLE` with a message that indicates users should go to `/api/v1/tokens/{id}/balances`.
+  - This endpoint should return a 409 for `FUNGIBLE` tokens with a message that indicates users should go to `/api/v1/tokens/{id}/balances`.

 ```json
 {